Stay at Aisling House

 Arranged to seat eight, the room offers a composed setting for dining, with additional seating at either end of the room for daily use and conversation.
 It remains a welcoming space for meals and connection, complementing the home’s larger entertaining areas.

-A calm, light-filled kitchen with direct connection to the butler’s pantry, ballroom, dining room, and kitchen terrace.
+A calm, light-filled kitchen with direct connection to the scullery, ballroom, dining room, and kitchen terrace.

 The Kitchen serves as a central gathering space within the home, situated on the main floor and connected to both interior and outdoor living areas.